dkallen78/senary-clock/README.md

 I'm glad you asked.
 It's thanks to the magic of refreshing the position of the hands 100 times a second.
 I calculate the position of the hands down to the 10 millionth of a pixel just for funsies!

+### Canvas vs SVG, two different approaches to movement

+The first verson I made was with Canvas.
+With the canvas clock I redrew the hands every 10 milliseconds, calculating their angle using radians and sine/cosine.
+This was a pain in the ass to figure out the math but I lifted most of it out of a previous project I had done.
+The tricky part was dealing with the fact that canvas draws its circles clockwise from the far right point - the 3 o'clock position, not the 12 o'clock position so all my radian values had to be offset 1.5 radians.

+With the SVG version I only "drew" the hands one time and would rotate them via the transform property.
+So instead of dealing with radians, with SVG I manipulate the hands via degrees.
+The big bennefit to doing things with SVG was it allowed me to be more responsive with the clock.
+Maybe I could have done that with Canvas, but I'm not sure...
+SVG also lets me do rounded corners.
+What I didn't like from SVG was how incompatible the text elements were with vh and vw units.

+### Math!

+Calculating the movement based on sine and cosine the first time was a bit of a pain for me.
+In school I didn't learn radians so it was very new and confusing but the basically the cosine of an angle will tell you where on the coordinate plane the x value for that point on the circle is.
+Sine will tell you where the y value is.

+`origin + distanceFromOrigin · cos(θ · π)`

+or in JavaScript:

+`(origin + (distance * Math.cos(radians * Math.PI)))`

+To determine the proper angle in radians for the hands I needed to know the number of milliseconds it took for that hand to make a complete rotation around the face of the clock.
+In the case of the second hand I knew that it took 60 seconds to go around so that was 60 seconds · 1,000 ms → 60,000 ms per minute.
+From there we divide the 2 radians in a circle into 60,000 parts to get 0.000033 radians per ms rotation.

+To rotate the element a set number of degrees is a bit easier.
+To begin with, no complex x and y coordinates need to be calculated, only the initial values.
+To determine the number of degrees to rotate the second had, I had to break up the 360° into 60,000 parts to determine how much to rotate it each millisecond: 0.006°

+### Animation!

+I didn't actually refresh my clock every millisecond, that's silly.
+I did it every 10 milliseconds.
+The JavaScript date object is pretty good at giving you time information.
+To make sure the second hand was in the right place after every refresh I had to determine exactly which of the 60 seconds it was and which of the 1,000 milliseconds it was.
+Combining these two data I could calculate which of the 60,000 milliseconds of the current minute it was and draw or rotate the second hand accordingly.

 ## Updates

 ### 2020.07.26 (SVG)